 Some of the guidance requires active participation of principal investigators to comply and adhere to the policies of RIC, Centers for Disease Control, National Institutes of Health, National Science Foundation, and Occupational Safety and Health Administration.
-We appreciate efforts to streamline project registration procedures and welcome any suggestions from principal investigators and the broader community.

 Your compliance is crucial to the success of the goals of the RIC Biosafety Program.
 Those working with recombinant DNA (rDNA) and/or biological materials are required to submit a Biological Project Registration Form to the Institutional Biosafety Committee.
 In some cases the form must go through review before laboratory work may begin.
 The following activities are exempt from full review, but still require the submission of a Biological Project Registration Form.

 rDNA that does not present a significant risk to health or the environment

 rDNA that is not in organisms or viruses

 rDNA consisting entirely of DNA segments from a single non-chromosomal or viral DNA source

 rDNA consisting entirely of DNA from a prokaryotic host including its indigenous plasmids or viruses when propagated only in that host or when transferred to another host by well established physiological means.

 rDNA consisting entirely of DNA from a eukaryotic host including its chloroplasts, mitochondria, or plasmids when propagated only in that host.